thlorenz/thlorenz.com-blog/event-stream/post.md

 Also if you have suggestions, additions or corrections, please fork this blog.
 I'm open to pull requests.

-## Modules that supports event-stream
+## Modules that support event-stream

-Event stream use and exposes a bunch of useful functions that have been split up into separate modules.
+Event stream uses and exposes a bunch of useful functions that have been split up into separate modules.

 This has the advantage that they can be used separately and/or swapped out as needed.